National Environmental Monitoring Conference

 For more information, email Chris Rattray.

-Designed with GC-MS users in mind, the GC Accelerator kit provides a simple way to speed up sample analysis.
-By reducing oven volume, these inserts allow faster ramp rates to be attained, which reduces oven cycle time and allows for increased sample throughput and more capacity to process rush samples.
-When faster ramp rates are used, existing methods can be accurately scaled down to smaller, high-efficiency, narrow-bore columns using Restek’s EZGC method translator.
-With a scaled-down column, a properly translated method, and a GC Accelerator kit, you can obtain the same chromatographic separation—often with greater sensitivity—in a fraction of the time without making a capital investment.
+Existing methods can be accurately scaled down to smaller, high-efficiency, narrow-bore columns using Restek’s EZGC method translator.
+With a scaled-down column, a properly translated method, and a GC Accelerator kit (when necessary), you can obtain the same chromatographic separation—often with greater sensitivity—in a fraction of the time without making a capital investment.
 Real world examples will be given for semivolatiles, pesticides, and petro applications.

 For more information, email Jason Thomas.